SpiritGameStudios/Hollow/README.md

 * Forge? <br/>
   No. Do not ask us for forge or neoforge support.
 It isn't happening.

+* Can I use this mod in a Mod Pack? <br/>
+  Yes!
+Go ahead!
+Just make sure we are credited somewhere and don't reupload our .jar file.
+If you make a pack with one of our mods, we would love to know!
+Join our discord and tell us!

 * Do you plan to add `X`? <br/>
   If it's in one of the concept art images, probably.
 Some features take longer than others.
 If you want to suggest something, join the [discord](https://discord.gg/TTmx7d2axf).